 Điều gì xảy ra với các khoản đóng góp cho ứng viên tổng thống Mỹ?
 Campaign funds are prohibited from being used for personal purposes.
 Photo: FEC

-Expenses considered personal use include: household goods; mortgage or rent payments on personal residences; salary payments to members of a candidate's immediate family, unless those members provide essential services to the campaign and the payment reflects the value of the services on the open market.
+Expenses considered personal use include: household goods; mortgage or rent payments for personal residences; salary payments to members of a candidate's immediate family, unless those members provide essential services to the campaign and the payment reflects the value of the service on the open market.

-However, candidates are allowed to transfer excess funds from previous campaigns to use in the current campaign.
-For example, Democratic Senator Bernie Sanders transferred $12.7 million left over from previous campaigns to his own 2020 presidential campaign committee.
+However, candidates are allowed to transfer surplus funds from previous campaigns to use in the current campaign.
+For example, Democratic Senator Bernie Sanders transferred $12.7 million left over from previous campaigns to his own 2020 US presidential campaign committee.

 Điều gì xảy ra với các khoản đóng góp cho ứng viên tổng thống Mỹ?
-Legal expenses can use campaign funds.
+Legal expenses can use money from campaign funds.
 Photo: FEC

 Refunds of candidates who drop out of presidential race